-At the MemorialCare Todd Cancer Institute at Long Beach Memorial (TCI), three oncology social workers work to reduce distress and improve patient quality of life during their diagnosis, treatment and into survivorship.
+At the MemorialCare Todd Cancer Institute at Long Beach Medical Center (TCI), three oncology social workers work to reduce distress and improve patient quality of life during their diagnosis, treatment and into survivorship.
 One social worker, Holly Adams, has become the first Certified Oncology Social Worker (OSW-C) at TCI certified by the Board of Oncology Social Work.

 By becoming a Certified Oncology Social Worker, Holly has demonstrated specific competencies and skills while caring for TCI oncology patients and their families.
 Holly’s pursuit of certification is an example of her commitment to constantly improve the care she gives to patients and to have external validation of the excellent care she provides.

-“I haven’t always worked in oncology, but I am glad that I had the opportunity to take this position 9 years ago,” says Holly Adams, MSW, LCSW, OSW-C, MemorialCare Todd Cancer Institute, Long Beach Memorial.
+“I haven’t always worked in oncology, but I am glad that I had the opportunity to take this position 9 years ago,” says Holly Adams, MSW, LCSW, OSW-C, MemorialCare Todd Cancer Institute, Long Beach Medical Center.
 “It became clear to me fairly early on that this was a good fit for my skills and that I feel very passionate about working with this population.”

 Hospital social workers help patients and their families understand a particular illness, work through the emotions of a diagnosis, and provide counseling about the decisions that need to be made.